Project Updates & FAQ

 Logistics

-Short term storage is located in Walker Memorial, and CAC staff are working with students to coordinate escorted access to these shared spaces.
-Access hours will be Monday-Friday at 7 am to 10 pm and Saturday-Sunday at 7 am to 3 pm.
-To request access, please complete this form through Engage at least 2 business days in advance of when you would like to access your items.
+Short-term storage is located in Walker Memorial, and CAC staff are working with students to coordinate escorted access to these shared spaces.
+Access hours will be Monday to Friday from 7 am to 10 pm, and Saturday and Sunday from 7 am to 3 pm.
+To request access, please complete this form through Engage at least two business days in advance of when you would like to access your items.

-If you have any other questions related to the 4th floor project, please email W20-fourthfloor-move@mit.edu.
+If you have any other questions related to the fouth-floor project, please email W20-fourthfloor-move@mit.edu.

 During the closure, all packages for student groups will be received at MIT Mail Services.
 Please make sure your deliveries use the following format: